So, here we bring to you the SWOT analysis of the e-commerce giant- Amazon!

 Threats for Amazon

-Further, due to lack of awareness of the consequences and repercussions of identity theft and hacking among the larger public, they can easily be conned by hackers into sharing personal details like bank account details.
+Further, there is a lack of awareness of the consequences of identity theft & hacking among the larger public.
+They can easily be conned by hackers into sharing personal details like bank account details.

 2. Aggressive competition and lawsuits

 More and more online retail stores have cropped up, and the shift to digital accelerated by the pandemic has made things worse for Amazon.

 Now clearly, Amazon dominates the overall e-commerce industry in India, with few local, regional, and national players such as JioMart that have recently cropped up, having the potential to challenge the giant.

 Due to this highly competitive nature of the market, the aggressive price wars have led the e-commerce companies into lawsuits by sellers and rivals alike.

 The obsessive focus on cost leadership has led Amazon to play a very aggressive, albeit self-harming game of losses.